c-hild/oftc-web/Tor.md

 ## Channel ban policies

-Some channels may chose to disallow connections from Tor connections.
+Some channels may choose to disallow connections from Tor connections.
 This is the choice of the channel, and not a decision by the network.
 However, it is also common for channels to allow an exception for identified Tor users, who have turned on their cloak.